 Our Cybersecurity Manager leads our cybersecurity risk management program and supervises both our internal cybersecurity personnel and our retained external cybersecurity consultants.
 Our Cybersecurity Manager is responsible for assessing and managing risks from cybersecurity threats and reporting significant incidents to our Cybersecurity Committee, which includes our Chief Financial Officer, General Counsel and Corporate Secretary, Chief Information Officer, Cybersecurity Manager and Director of Internal Audit.
-Our Cybersecurity Manager has over 20 years of experience in information security and incident response and our internal cybersecurity team has over 50 years of combined experience in information security and maintains several cybersecurity certificates including but not limited to CISSP, CISM, SRISC, GSEC, and GCFE.
+Our Cybersecurity Manager has over 20 years of experience in information security and incident response and our internal cybersecurity certificates including but not limited to CISSP, CISM, SRISC, GSEC, and GCFE.
 Our Cybersecurity team regularly participates with private energy industry and federal security working groups and organizations.